jacobobryant/biff/slate/source/index.html.md

 by anyone other than myself as far as I'm aware (hopefully that will change soon!).
 See also the [high priority issues](https://github.com/jacobobryant/biff/issues?q=is%3Aissue+is%3Aopen+label%3A%22high+priority%22).

-I've recently decided to start doing some freelancing, and I'm looking for opportunities to build things with Biff (and train others to as well).
-[Let me know](mailto:contact@jacobobryant.com) if you have any leads.

 Websites built with Biff (all mine so far):